Rugby sevens: Rugby league sevens

 Rugby league also has a long heritage in the seven-a-side game.
 The world record rugby league crowd for sevens was 80,000 in Roundhay Park, Leeds, 1932, before a royal audience.
 In the modern era, however, small-sided rugby league has concentrated on the Nines format, which boasts similar adaptations to the league code as sevens does with the union code.

+Both Bradford and Wigan rugby league sides have defeated rugby union teams in major rugby union sevens tournaments, demonstrating the adaptability of rugby league players generally.

 Major tournaments

 World Rugby Sevens Series

-The World Series has been held every season since the 1999–2000 inaugural season.
-Each season the Sevens Series holds from seven to eleven tournaments, from around October and concluding around June.
+The World Series was a series held every season since the 1999–2000 inaugural season.
+Each season the Sevens Series held from seven to eleven tournaments, from around October and concluding around June.
 Most tournaments see 16 teams competing – mostly "core teams" that participate in each event, but also some teams that win the right to participate in select events.
+The last tournament was held in the 2022–2023 season.

 New Zealand has been the dominant force in the Sevens Series, winning 13 out of the 23 seasons, including the first six seasons from 1999–2000 to 2004–05.
 In recent years, however, several other teams have challenged New Zealand's dominance.
 Fiji won the Series in 2005–06 and again in 2014–15 and 2015–16; South Africa won in 2008–09 and 2016–17; and Samoa claimed the 2009–10 crown.
 Other strong contenders include England and Australia, each of whom have had several top four finishes in recent seasons.
 The 2015 London Sevens, saw the United States win their first-ever tournament in the World Series.

 Notable World Series players include England's Dan Norton, who has scored more tries (>230) than any other player; and England's Ben Gollings, who has scored more points (2,652) than any other player.